-- the names and brief biographical information for each of its directors and senior executives;
+- the names, photographs and brief biographical information for each of its directors and senior executives;

-- links to its constitution, and the charters of each of its Board committees;
+- links to its constitution, and the charters of the Board and each of the Board’s committees;

 - its corporate governance policies and its other corporate governance materials;

-- if the Company keeps them, webcasts and/or transcripts of investor or analyst presentations and copies of any materials distributed at those presentations;
+- copies of any materials distributed at investor or analyst presentations and, if the Company keeps them, webcasts and/or transcripts of those presentations;

 - an overview of the Company’s current business;